-Short but adventurous Notch Trail is the best hike in Badlands National Park.
+The short but adventurous Notch Trail Badlands National Park’s best and most popular hike.
 We’re going to show you exactly what you can expect from hiking the Badlands Notch Trail, with tips and a complete walkthrough.

 Badlands is more of a scenic overlook and stunning photography National Park than an epic hiking arena.
 But Notch Trail goes a long way to giving Badlands a fun and unique hike, with an exciting ladder section the star attraction.